gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 - How to verify streaming data in Kafka using `kcat`
 - How to register an Avro schema in the Confluent Schema Registry
 - How to flatten nested JSON messages using Apache NiFi (JOLT transformation) or a Python script
+- How to write Avro records from Kafka into an Apache Iceberg table in S3 using the Iceberg Sink Connector
+- How to verify that Iceberg data files (Parquet) have arrived in S3 using the RustFS console and `mc` CLI
+- How to query the Iceberg table interactively using the Trino CLI and DBeaver
 - How to write Avro records from Kafka into TimescaleDB using the Kafka Connect JDBC Sink connector
 - How to query time-series data in TimescaleDB using SQL
 - How to connect Grafana to TimescaleDB and build a time-series dashboard